codex-academy/codeX_Feb2015Intro/command_line.md

 Congratulations you are now well on your way on mastering the command line.

-Now hop over http://linuxsurvival.com, and complete the first Modules 1 & 2.
+Now hop over [Linux Survival](http://linuxsurvival.com), and complete the first Modules 1 & 2.

 Complete Module 3 & 4 in your own time later, this will help you along even further to deepen your knowledge of the command line.